ControlSystemStudio/phoebus/docs/README.md

    Additionally, the folders are also checked for `doc/images/` folders.
-   Resources used by the `index.rst` files should be places in this folder to ensure they are available to sphinx to generate the documenation.
+   Resources used by the `index.rst` files should be places in this folder to ensure they are available to sphinx to generate the documentation.

 3) Preference Descriptions